five0ffour/liri-node-app/README.md

 1) node liri spotify-this-song "Windmills of Your Mind""
    Sample call to spotify API returning info from the top ten artists publishing the requested song
-   Notice that the links can be cut & pasted into a browser to hear a sample of the song (if avaialbe)
+   Notice that the links can be cut & pasted into a browser to hear a sample of the song (if available)
 ![node liri spotify-this-song "Windmills of Your Mind"](./assets/images/spotify-this-song-sample.PNG)

 1) node liri movie-this "Ex Machina"